 Interview AH Industries

-In her Interview, Karen Balslev Pedersen (compliance officer at AH Industries) explained some of the main challenges and successes AH Industries experienced when starting off with the implementation of Odoo.
+In her Interview, Karen Balslev Pedersen (Head of Supply Chain at AH Industries) explained some of the main challenges and successes AH Industries experienced when starting off with the implementation of Odoo.
 As an internationally operating company, some of AH Industries' requirements were a multi-company, multi-currency and multi-language function, in order to ensure that Odoo can be used on all locations world-wide and by every employee.

 AH Industries sees the main advantages of Odoo in the simplicity of upgrades to later versions, as well as the process-oriented view in Odoo, which makes it possible for every employee to easily comprehend internal processes.